— Click on an album cover to learn more about the music . . .

 Note: The music CD does not contain instruction and is intended for those who are familiar with the standard methods for vocalization, facial structure, and exhalation imagery.
 Though no instruction is provided, inhalation/exhalation intervals should be fairly obvious after listening to the music.
 If you are interested in learning how to do the meditation, Ying has also produced a 1.5 hour instructional video.

-A video preview of the instructional DVD is available on youtube.
+Check out the instructional DVD video preview here.
 With approximately 1.5 hr of instruction, the DVD includes the following sections:

 - Introduction and History of Six Healing Sounds